Smoked Paprika Salmon with Mango Salsa (Pan-fried/Baked)

 • How do you not overcook the salmon?

-Another reason salmon gets overcooked is the cooking temperature and time- ensure the oil is hot when you place the salmon (the oil should sizzle) and cook on medium-high flame for about 2-3 minutes each side.
+Cooking temperature and time: This is another reason salmon gets overcooked.
+Ensure the oil is hot when you place the salmon (the oil should sizzle) and cook on medium-high flame for about 2-3 minutes each side.
 If you’re worried the salmon would be undercooked inside, it won’t if you ensure the salmon is at room temperature before cooking.

-• Can I use chili powder instead of smoked paprika?
+• Can I use chilli powder instead of smoked paprika?

 Looking for more?